NGO Committee on the Status of Women, New York: How It Works

 At meetings of the Economic and Social Council, the United Nations General Assembly, the Commission on Population and Development, as well as the Commissions on Social and Sustainable Development, the NGO/CSW/NY facilitates interaction between multiple stakeholders, including women's NGOs, the UN, governments, and the private sector.
 In collaboration with sister committees in Geneva and Vienna, the NGO/CSW/NY organizes the NGO Consultation Day in preparation for the UN Commission on the Status of Women (CSW) meetings.
 It convenes morning briefings at the UN, thematic and regional caucuses, and NGO parallel events during the annual CSW meetings.

 The NGO/CSW/NY also works in partnership with other CoNGO committees to inform the UN and UN Women on a wide range of issues including violence against women, women's health, migrant and refugee women, indigenous people's rights, and the environment.

 Events

-The annual calendar of activities for the NGO/CSW/NY includes the NGO Consultation followed by ten days of NGO activities during the CSW; a luncheon to honor CEDAW experts; a Woman Ambassadors’ Luncheon at which awards are presented to new women ambassadors; presentation of a Woman of Distinction Award for an outstanding woman leader from a developing country; a Roundtable briefing to prepare for the CSW (jointly sponsored with UN Women); joint events with ECOSOC related to priority themes for the ECOSOC Annual Ministerial Review; and panel discussions for members concerning current issues at the UN via monthly meetings.
+The annual calendar of activities for the NGO/CSW/NY includes the NGO Consultation Day followed by ten days of NGO activities during the CSW; a Woman Ambassadors’ Luncheon at which awards are presented to new women ambassadors; a Roundtable briefing to prepare for the CSW (jointly sponsored with UN Women); and panel discussions for members concerning current issues at the UN via monthly meetings.